2025 Illinois First-Time Homebuyer Programs and Loans

 Understanding Illinois first-time homebuyer down payment assistance

-Seeking assistance with down payments in Illinois can make homeownership more attainable by reducing the upfront financial burden.
-Grants, loans or tax credits may be available, easing the cost of purchasing a home.
+Illinois down payment assistance (DPA) programs can make homeownership more attainable by reducing your upfront financial burden.
+You may qualify for grants, loans or tax credits, which can help to ease the cost of purchasing a home.

 Deferred second mortgage

 A deferred second mortgage provides down payment assistance in the form of a loan.
-Considered to be a second mortgage, this loan usually doesn’t require repayment until the homeowner pays off the first mortgage, sells or refinances the property.
+Considered a second mortgage, this loan typically doesn’t require repayment until the homeowner pays off the first mortgage, or sells or refinances the property.

 Forgivable second mortgage

-A forgivable second mortgage offers down payment assistance in the form of loan.
-Homebuyers don’t make loan payments or pay interest as long as they remain in the home for the agreed-upon duration, typically between five to 10 years.
+A forgivable second mortgage offers down payment assistance in the form of a loan.
+Homebuyers don’t make loan payments or pay interest as long as they remain in the home for the agreed-upon duration, which is typically between five and 10 years.

 Grant